Holistic Treatment For Co-Occurring Addiction and Suicide Ideation

 Diagnosis of co-occurring disorders, including depression or suicidal ideation along with substance use disorder, typically requires a full mental health and physical examination.
 In these situations, the underlying mental disorder may not be fully understood until the body is free from the substance.

 Your therapist will need to see what symptoms you exhibit once the substances are out of your system and your brain begins to re-learn how to function without the substance.
-A person with substance use disorder has dependency, which changes the function and structure of the brain so much so that the brain becomes dependent on that substance to function.
+A person with substance use disorder has a dependency, which changes the function and structure of the brain so much so that the brain becomes dependent on that substance to function.
 Until that substance is no longer there, it’s harder for your therapist to determine the underlying cause of your substance use disorder and suicidal thoughts.

 For that reason, a full diagnosis may not be possible until a person receives care through the detoxification process.